sentinel-hub/eo-learn-examples/forest-map/README.md

 A pre-trained model is open-sourced and available on the AWS S3 bucket [queryplanet.sentinel-hub.com](http://queryplanet.sentinel-hub.com/index.html).
 The results shown in the notebook are exemplary and are obtained with models fine-tuned on a subset of the dataset.
 The models are released under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.

 ## Requirements

 Before running the notebook, make sure to install the requirements with `pip install -r requirements.txt`.

 You need a Sentinel Hub account to run the example notebook, which you can get [here](https://services.sentinel-hub.com/oauth/subscription).
 Free trial accounts are available.

+## How-to run

+When everything is set up, you can start the notebook with `jupyter notebook forest-map.ipynb`.

 ## Acknowledgements